Foso/Ktorfit/docs/installation.md

 #### Ktorfit-lib

 Add the Ktorfit-lib to your common module.
+You can find all available versions [here](https://repo.maven.apache.org/maven2/de/jensklingenberg/ktorfit/ktorfit-lib/)
 ```kotlin
 val ktorfitVersion = "{{ktorfit.release}}"